-I’ve been spending some time recently helping to answer people’s questions on the Boomtown Subreddit and on the Boomtown Chat Facebook page.
-So I’ve decided to put together a Boomtown FAQ of the most common asked questions.
+Source has been spending some time recently helping to answer people’s questions on the Boomtown Subreddit and on the Boomtown Chat Facebook page.
+So Source has decided to put together a Boomtown FAQ of the most common asked questions.

-There are some questions the festival won’t answer, and I’ll try to give an honest and balanced answer to them.
+There are some questions the festival won’t answer, and Source will try to give it straight and balanced.
 Whatever you do this year, please remember this years respect campaign.
 Look after yourself, each other, and Boomtown itself.

-The rest of them are just regular old questions I see being asked everyday.
+The rest of them are just regular old questions I see being asked over and over.

 If you feel like you just spent 12 straight hours in Tribe of Frog, and found more questions than answers… Read on to find enlightenment.